thibaultmg/acm-rag-content/docs/acm/2.15/clusters/main.md

 See ManagedServiceAccount add-on to learn how to enable `ManagedServiceAccount` and see Configuring cluster proxy add-ons to learn how to enable a cluster proxy add-on.

+- To learn how to enable `ManagedServiceAccount` add-on, see ManagedServiceAccount add-on.

+- To learn how to enable a cluster proxy add-on, see Using cluster proxy add-ons.

 ACM-11034